-Young Entrepreneurship Academy of Baton Rouge application deadline approaching
+Young Entrepreneurs Academy of Baton Rouge application deadline approaches

 "It's a great way for students interested in starting a business to get real-world experience over the course of an academic year," Deborah Sternberg, chair of YEA BR, told WBRZ.

 With the support of local businesses along with LED, BRAC and the LSU E. J. Ourso College of Business, YEA BR’s immersive program runs from September to April.
-The program is open to students in Ascension, East Baton Rouge, East Feliciana, Iberville, Livingston, Pointe Coupee, St. Helena, West Baton Rouge and West Feliciana parishes.
+The program is open to students in Ascension, East Baton Rouge, East Feliciana, Iberville, Livingston, Pointe Coupee, St. Helena, West Baton Rouge, and West Feliciana parishes.

 “We encourage creative and committed students eager to launch a startup to apply today,” Sternberg said.